MidLevel/Ruffles/README.md

 ### Path MTU
 Automatically discovers the largest MTU possible for each connection.

+### Bandwidth Tracking
+Limit the amount of traffic allowed to be sent to a connection.
+Custom algorithms can be adapted with the IBandwidthTracker interface.

 ## Roadmap
 This is stuff I want to and plan to add